Skip to main content

 Yes, consistent mindfulness practice changes cortisol patterns.
 Healthy cortisol follows a daily curve: high in the morning (the "cortisol awakening response"), then gradually declining through the day.
 Chronic stress flattens this curve, with elevated evening cortisol that disrupts sleep.
 Mindfulness restores a more normal pattern, often within 8 weeks of consistent practice.
 We sometimes use 4-point salivary cortisol tests to measure this directly.

 NSDR can be better than a nap for some people because it provides recovery without the post-nap grogginess (sleep inertia).
 A 20-minute NSDR session restores dopamine and reduces mental fatigue without dropping you into a sleep cycle that is hard to wake from.
-NSDR is especially useful for people who do not have time to nap, do not nap well, or cannot afford the 30 to 60 minutes of grog after a deeper sleep session.
+NSDR is particularly useful for people who do not have time to nap, do not nap well, or cannot afford the 30 to 60 minutes of grog after a deeper sleep session.

-Interoception is your awareness of internal body signals: heart rate, breathing, hunger, fullness, tension, emotional shifts.
+Interoception is your awareness of internal body signals: heart rate, breathing, hunger, fullness, tension, emotional changes.
 Strong interoception is linked to better emotional regulation, better intuition about health, and lower rates of anxiety and eating disorders.
 Mindfulness directly trains interoception by repeatedly directing attention inward.
-People with poor interoception often miss the early signals of stress, fatigue, or illness, which is why training it has real clinical value.
+People with poor interoception often miss the early signals of stress, fatigue, or illness, which is why training it has clinical value.

 Yes, mindfulness can help with insomnia, particularly the type driven by racing thoughts and rumination.
 Mindfulness-Based Therapy for Insomnia (MBTI) is a structured program that has shown comparable effects to cognitive behavioral therapy for insomnia (CBT-I) in some trials.
 Practices like body scans, breath awareness, and noting thoughts without engaging help break the loop of "trying to sleep," which often perpetuates insomnia.